 It can be daunting to buy an intangible service, such as executive coaching.
 However, there are several ways to reduce the risk and save time rather than trusting that your online search engine ranking knows best:

-Word of mouth, recommendations: If someone in your network is recommending a coach, then it will be worth your time to speak with them.
+Word-of-mouth recommendations: If someone in your network is recommending a coach, then it will be worth your time to speak with them.
 Check with your network and ask for recommendations.

 Coach training organisations: High-quality coach training schools will be able to recommend coaches from their alumni.

-Accreditation bodies: Such as Association for Coaching (AC), European Mentoring and Coaching Council (EMCC) and International Coach Federation (ICF) have resources for searching coach directories.
+Accreditation bodies: Such as the Association for Coaching (AC), European Mentoring and Coaching Council (EMCC) and International Coach Federation (ICF) have resources for searching coach directories.

-LinkedIn: A quick search on LinkedIn, filtering for 1st or 2nd-second degree connections and location will supply you with an initial list of coaches that you can then review.
+LinkedIn: A quick search on LinkedIn, filtering for 1st or 2nd-second-degree connections and location will supply you with an initial list of coaches that you can then review.

 5 - Questions to ask a prospective coach

 So, with all that in mind, let's distil it down to a set of questions you can ask to help you make your choice.
 It would be best if you aimed to speak to several coaches during this process - I recommend speaking with three.
-This first introductory or exploratory meeting with a coach, either in person, via phone or Zoom is commonly referred to as a "chemistry session".
+This first introductory or exploratory meeting with a coach, either in person, via phone or via Zoom, is commonly referred to as a "chemistry session".
 Chemistry sessions should always be free of charge - it gives both you and the coach a chance to get to know each other and mutually assess suitability.